 which x i xi is the input pixel values or the inputs to a node.

-x i xi is called feature in deep learning.
+x i xi is called the feature in deep learning.
 A deep network extracts features in the training data to make predictions.
-If one of the node detects the amount of yellow color, it definite helps us to differentiate a school bus from a shuttle bus.
+If one of the nodes detects the amount of yellow color, it definitely helps us to differentiate a school bus from a shuttle bus.

 Deep learning has many scary looking equations.
 We will walk through examples to show how it works.
 Most of them are pretty simple.